No Win No Fee Solicitors in Sussex

 Is there a fee when I first seek advice?

-When you get in contact, either by calling us or requesting a callback at the top of the screen, we will ensure you speak to one of our legally qualified assistants for free.
+Your initial chat with one of our legally qualified assistants is totally free.
 They will pinpoint your legal issue and review precisely how we can help and what you need to get the resolution you want.
-There is no initial charge, no obligation and no risk involved.
+There is no initial charge and no obligation to proceed, but we hope you will!

 Will my solicitor be local to me?